brianrhea/droplist/README.md

 });
 ```

+## Acknowledgements

+Big ups to the very talented [Brett Wagner](http://www.bmwagner.com/) for the inspiration and UI design.
+We both hope this plugin makes your day a little easier.

 ## License

 All code licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
 In other words you are basically free to do whatever you want.
 Please don't remove my name from the source code, but who does that anyway?